B0ySetsF1re/data-storage-web-app-server/README.md

 ## How to upload files and process other requests (might be updated)

 You can start managing the API by simply using **CURL** command utility (read more about it in this **[article](https://medium.com/@petehouston/upload-files-with-curl-93064dcccc76)**).
 If you like to test without building the web form UI yet, this is a good start.
-Here is small example of _upload-file_ request:
+Here is the small example of _upload-file_ request:

 ```bash
 curl -F upload=@/path/to/your/file.extention http://localhost:3000/api/data-storage/upload-file